nypeach/garden_journal/chatgpt/master_garden_daily_weather.md

 1. Primary attempt (direct URL) - Open this URL: https://forecast.weather.gov/MapClick.php?lat=26.683680000000038&lon=-80.27976999999998

-- If the page loads and contains the seven-day forecast tiles, extract the first three tiles:
+- If the page loads and contains the seven-day forecast tiles:
+   - extract the first three tiles:
      - Tile 1: Today (condition + High temperature)
      - Tile 2: Tonight (condition + Low temperature)
      - Tile 3: Tomorrow (condition + High temperature)
+   - But when a tile says something like: “Slight Chance of Showers” or “Chance of T-storms”
+     - Replace that wording with the actual precipitation percentage pulled from the Detailed Forecast rows below the tiles (e.g., 20%, 10%, etc.).
+   - If the wind gusts are expected to exceed 25 mph, include that information in the output alongside the standard Today/Tonight/Tomorrow format.

 2. Retry on failure
 - If the first attempt fails, retry up to three total attempts.